 Take The Perfect Artist Profile Photo

 A strong profile photo is essential to a strong online profile.
 Presenting yourself in a professional way reassures the collector that buying your art is a good idea, and it also helps them get to know the artist behind the art.
+A quality photo sets the tone for your brand.
 It’s important to get this one right, so listen up!

 If you can, use a camera to take the photo.
 Better image quality will provide a much cleaner looking photo.
 Where possible, get a family member, friend or partner to take the photo for you.
 Selfies might work great for Instagram, but this is your professional profile, so now is the time for that photoshoot you’ve always dreamed of.